-- 1. From safety cans complying with UL 30. - 2.
+- 1. From safety cans complying with the UL 30 standard. - 2.
 Through an approved closed piping system. - 3.
 From containers or tanks by an approved pump taking suction through an opening in the top of the container or tank. - 4.
 Approved engineered liquid transfer system.

-Exception: Liquids in containers not exceeding a 5.3-gallon (20 L) capacity.
+EXCEPTION: Liquids in containers not exceeding a 5.3-gallon (20 L) capacity.

 SEC.
-96.1.5706.2.5.2 TANKS FOR GRAVITY DISCHARGE.
+96.1.5706.2.5.2.1 LIMITATIONS ON TANKS FOR GRAVITY DISCHARGE.